pmyymgf/oldriskbazaar/structuring-insurance-as-a-Ricardian-contract.md

 1. The clarity of terms and conditions set out in a Ricardian contract
 2. An open marketplace for competing insurance policies and service providers
-3. The transparency that crypto-currencies provide via the blockchain

 Ultimately, the market will decide the most appropriate insurance service and contract models for *OpenBazaar*.
 In this article, we propose some potential implementations as a primer for future development.